ibm-cloud-docs/speech-to-text/metrics.md

 To receive processing metrics only for transcription events instead of at periodic intervals, set the processing interval to a large number.
 If the interval is larger than the duration of the audio, the service returns processing metrics only for transcription events.

 ### Understanding processing metrics
-{: #processing_metrics_understand}
+{: #processing-metrics-understand}

-The service returns processing metrics in the `processing_metrics` field of the `SpeechRecognitionResults` object.
-For metrics generated at periodic intervals, the object contains only the `processing_metrics` field, as shown in the following example.
+The service returns processing metrics for transcription events in the `processing_metrics` field of the `SpeechRecognitionResults` object.
+For metrics generated at periodic intervals, not with transcription events, the object contains only the `processing_metrics` field, as shown in the following example.

 ```javascript
 {